claudijo/react-2d-canvas/README.md

 Shape components can be nested.
 Child components will be affected by the following attributes of their parent component:

-Properties affected by ancestor | &nbsp;
+Attributes affected by ancestor | Description
 --- | ---
 `x` | Child's x-coordinate will be an offset of the parent's x-coordinate `y` | Same as above, but for the y-coordinate